ellinorlekven/STR459/README.md

 - L8 - Intro to recommender systems
 - L9 - Building and evaluating recommender systems (part I)
 - L10 - Building and evaluating recommender systems (part II)

+* NB two files are missing from the Data-folder because of size *